 Tips and Practicalities

 Prostitution is legal among adults in Costa Rica, but HIV is an ever-increasing risk.
-Most entertainment of the adults-only persuasion is located in San Jose’s “Zona Rosa”—the Red Light District—north of downtown San Jose.
+Most entertainment of the adults-only persuasion is located in San José’s “Zona Rosa”—the Red Light District—north of downtown.